primado/Project-Todo-REST-API/README.md

 # Project-Todo-REST-API

-## This is a working Todo API built with Django Rest Framework (DRF).
+## This is a working Todo API built with Django Rest Framework (DRF) with user authentication.